-140.145.
-The objectives of the EMMP are:

-- (a) Turbidity monitoring and management: to detail how capital dredging turbidity monitoring and management actions are implemented to minimise the risk of elevated turbidity that can be attributed to capital dredging and to ensure that turbidity during dredging does not exceed modelled turbidity, therefore ensuring that the related effects on sensitive marine ecology (including SEAs) are within predicted levelscausing adverse effects on sensitive receptors; and - (b) Marine ecology assurance monitoring: to facilitate the comparison of changes in the marine receiving environment caused by Expansion Project capital dredging with those predicted in the information filed in support of the resource consent application, including by: - (i) Characterising the responses of surrounding sub-tidal and inter-tidal habitats and benthic communities to sediments suspended and deposited offsite during channel dredging, and subsequent changes after dredging is complete. - (ii) Confirming whether benthic habitats and communities similar to those currently existing reestablish on the dredged basin once dredging is complete; and
+- 139. At least three (3) months prior to the commencement of marine ecology assurance monitoring required by these consents, the consent holder must provide an EMMP to the Council for certification. - 140.
+The objectives of the EMMP are: - (a) Turbidity monitoring and management: to detail how capital dredging turbidity monitoring and management actions are implemented to minimise the risk of elevated turbidity that can be attributed to capital dredging causing adverse effects on sensitive receptors; and - (b) Marine ecology assurance monitoring: to facilitate the comparison of changes in the marine receiving environment caused by Expansion Project capital dredging with those predicted in the information filed in support of the resource consent application, including by: - (i) Characterising the responses of surrounding sub-tidal and inter-tidal habitats and benthic communities to sediments suspended and deposited offsite during channel dredging, and subsequent changes after dredging is complete. - (ii) Confirming whether benthic habitats and communities similar to those currently existing reestablish on the dredged basin once dredging is complete. - (c) Bathymetric and shoreline surveys: to collect spatial data on the seabed and shoreline to assess any physical changes to the coastline and seabed that may result from the Expansion Project. - 141.
+The EMMP must include the following topics: